 In a perfect world, you’d have an emergency fund that can carry you through any crisis.
 But in the real world, an emergency fund can take several years to build.
 Using credit cards to get through an emergency isn’t ideal.
 But in a crisis, it may be the least terrible option.
 Having access to a credit card can help you avoid dangerous alternatives, like payday loans.

 No Credit Score?
 Here’s How to Get One

-If you know that you’ll be tempted to rack up debt if you have access to credit, it may be best to follow Ramsey’s advice and live without a credit score.
+If you know that you’ll be tempted to rack up debt because you have access to credit, it may be best to follow Ramsey’s advice and live without a credit score.
 The inconvenience and additional deposits are worth it if you have a serious spending problem.
 But for most people, the advantages of credit far outweigh the downside.

 If you don’t have a credit score, either because you’ve never used credit or you haven’t had a credit card in a long time, the easiest way to get one is to open a secured credit card.
 You’ll pay a refundable security deposit that will become your line of credit.
 After about a year of on-time payments, your odds of getting approved for a regular credit line are good.